libretro/docs/docs/library/fbneo.md

 Additionally :

-* If you are playing on a vertical screen, you'll want to use the `Vertical Mode` core option to rotate the display for your needs, while it's also possible to rotate display from `Settings > Video > Output > Video Rotation`, that method is not recommended because it doesn't rotate the aspect ratio.
+* If you are playing on a vertical screen, you'll want to use the `Vertical Mode` core option to rotate the display for your needs, it should also be possible to rotate display from `Settings > Video > Output > Video Rotation` but that method might handle the aspect ratio incorrectly.
-* If you are using a bezel pack, it seems you need to enable `Settings > On-Screen Display > On-Screen Overlay > Auto-Scale Overlay` (`input_overlay_auto_scale = "true"` in `retroarch.cfg`)
+* If you are using a bezel pack, make sure it's compatible with FBNeo (apparently, some were written specifically to work with MAME's internal rotation) and to follow its official instructions.
+In some case it seems enabling `Settings > On-Screen Display > On-Screen Overlay > Auto-Scale Overlay` (`input_overlay_auto_scale = "true"` in `retroarch.cfg`) can help.

-### Music is high-pitched, too fast and/or different from FBNeo standalone, why ?
+### Why is the music high-pitched, too fast and/or different from upstream ?

 For better or worse, it was decided to use different default audio settings from standalone in the libretro port.
-By default standalone has 44100 samplerate and both interpolations off and that's what you should set in libretro's core options if you want the same audio output.
+By default standalone has 44100 samplerate and both interpolations off, and that's what you should set in core options if you want the same audio output.

 You might also want to make sure you are running the game at the correct speed, most crt games don't run at 60Hz and if you want the proper refresh rate to be emulated you'll need to make sure `Force 60Hz` isn't enabled in core options and `Settings > Video > Synchronization > Sync to Exact Content Framerate` is enabled (`vrr_runloop_enable = "true"` in `retroarch.cfg`).
 Please note that your screen might not handle well the correct refresh rate, in which case you'll have to make a choice between smoothness and correct refresh rate.

-### I have a black screen in neogeo games, why ?
+### Why do i get a black screen and/or can't i change bios in neogeo games ?

-Most likely because you have an incomplete `neogeo` romset and you changed the bios in core options for some reason. `MVS Asia/Europe ver.
-6 (1 slot)` is the default bios and the only one that will cause a "white screen of death" if missing from your `neogeo` romset.
-If you select another neogeo bios while not having the corresponding file, you won't get the "white screen of death", instead you'll have a black screen with some sound playing.
-This issue will only happen if you didn't follow the instructions about romsets.
+The `neogeo` romset is a collection of neogeo bioses, and most of them are considered as optional so they won't cause a "white screen" when missing.
+Only `MVS Asia/Europe ver.
+6 (1 slot)` is mandatory.

+However, having an incomplete romset can still cause various issues :
+* If you are using the "Use bios set in BIOS dipswitch" as "Neo-Geo mode" and the bios set in dipswitches is missing, you'll have a black screen where you can hear some sound playing.
+* If you are using any of the other choices available in "Neo-Geo mode" and a corresponding bios can't be found, the core will fallback to one of the available bioses.

+Obviously, none of this is supposed to ever happen if you followed the instructions about romsets as you are supposed to.

+### Why do i get some weird transparent effects in game XXX ?

+You probably installed some `.bld` files in the `SYSTEM_DIRECTORY/fbneo/blend` folder.
+Those files are meant to create such effects but some of them are very broken.
+I'd recommend removing them.

-### My favorite combo button is not available, why ?
+### Why is my favorite combo button not available ?

-Retroarch doesn't allow cores to declare buttons and map them later, meaning the number of different "actions" available is limited by the number of buttons available on the retropad model.
+Libretro doesn't allow cores to declare more buttons and map them later, meaning the number of different "actions" available is limited by the number of buttons available on the retropad model.

-Removing that limitation was asked in https://github.com/libretro/RetroArch/issues/6718, then again in https://github.com/libretro/RetroArch/issues/11273, i won't add more macros as long as this limitation hasn't been removed.
-If you want more macros, go spam those issues, preferably the later.
+Removing that limitation was asked in https://github.com/libretro/RetroArch/issues/6718, then again in https://github.com/libretro/RetroArch/issues/11273, it's not possible to add more macros as long as this limitation exists.
+If you want more macros, go support those issues, preferably the later.

-The currently available neogeo combos were decided in https://github.com/libretro/FBNeo/issues/51, i won't replace them, but i'll seriously consider removing all of them if i keep having users complaining about them every month.
+The currently available neogeo combos were decided in https://github.com/libretro/FBNeo/issues/51, they won't be replaced, but they might totally disappear if users keep complaining about them.

 Note that there was also a request to add a retroarch macro mapper in https://github.com/libretro/RetroArch/issues/8209.

-### I can't enable hardcore mode in RetroAchievements, why ?
+### Why can't i enable hardcore mode in RetroAchievements ?

-This feature doesn't accept achievements made with a romhack, so you need to disable the `Allow patched romsets` core option.
+This feature doesn't accept achievements made with any kind of cheat, meaning unibios, cheats, and patched romsets must be disabled in core options.

+### Why do i need to re-enable cheats every time i boot a game ?

+It is common for arcade machines to execute self-tests at boot, and in many cases they won't boot if unexpected values have been injected into their memory, which is exactly what cheats do.
+Disabling cheats at boot is a safety mecanism to prevent those boot issues.

 ### Where is SYSTEM_DIRECTORY ?

 Open your `retroarch.cfg` file and look for `system_directory`, or check `Settings > Directory > System/BIOS`.

 ## External Links